CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-variables.md

 * **{$mailing.snapshot.created}**: time when a snapshot of the document was created (YYYY-MM-DD hh:mm::ss format)
 * **{$mailing.snapshot.subject}**: mailing subject line

-## Integrations
+## Native integrations

-You can use information from your integration in a template.
-The available variables depend on the integration that you use.
+You can use information from your native integration in a template.
+The available variables depend on the native integration that you use.
-The nickname of your integration is the variable name:
+The nickname of your native integration is the variable name:

     {$integrationNickname}

-For a full list of available variables for your integration see [Integration properties](./personalization-integration-variables).
+For a full list of available variables for your integration see [Native integration properties](./personalization-integration-variables).

 ## Extra personalization variables